Phlix1/exps/models/BERT/README.md

 ## BERT Training
 ### 1. Create and edit omnireduce.cfg
-- Read this [example](https://github.com/Phlix1/omnireduce/tree/master/example) and create the your own `omnireduce.cfg` according to the cluster information.
+- Read this [example](https://github.com/Phlix1/omnireduce/tree/master/example) and create the your own `omnireduce.cfg` according to the cluster information.(Note: `buffer_size` needs to be set 2048 for BERT.)
 - Copy the `omnireduce.cfg` to all the aggregators and workers.
 And `omnireduce.cfg` needs to be in the same directory as the PyTorch script (for workers) or program `aggregator` (for aggregators).
 ### 2. Run aggregators
 Aggregator 0 and aggregator 1: